How to Determine Whether Debt or Equity Financing Is Right for You

 With so many options now available, knowing who to contact, and how, is at least as important as a thorough understanding of the technical issues involved.
 The correct preparation and presentation of the detailed financial analysis is crucial to the successful marketing and completion of any project.

-At Scott-Macon, Ltd. we have more than 40 years’ investment banking experience, and debt and equity financing services are one of our core specialties.
+At Scott-Macon Group, Inc. we have more than 40 years’ investment banking experience, and debt and equity financing services are one of our core specialties.

 Our overriding aim is to provide all our clients with top-quality individual service, precisely tailored to the specific needs of their business.